Rivenatti/MERN-registration-system/README.md

+# MERN Registstration System

+This full-stack web application was created with use of technologies listed below:

+- BACKEND:
+Node,js, Express.js, MongoDB, JSON Web Token

+-FRONTEND:
+React, Redux, Material-UI

+Application is a fully working registration system which allows user to: sign up on the page, sign in on the own account, display information about his/her account and delete the account.
+For security and user authentication I have used JSON Web Token which is stored in the browser's localstorage.

 #### To check live version click: [here](https://ms-mern-registration-system.herokuapp.com/)
+⚠️ You can only check live version by clicking on this link.
+React router doesn't work on Heroku and forced URL written by hand will return 404 page.

 ## Get started

-- Install all project dependencies
+- Install all project dependencies:

   > npm run install-all

-## Configuration
+- Configure MongoDB connection URL:

-Configure MongoDB URI in 'config/config.js',
+  > configure URI in 'config/config.js',

-Configure secret key in 'config/config.js'
+- Configure secret key for JSON Web Token generation:

+  > configure KEY in 'config/config.js'

 - Start the development server and client at once with